 This one time in Wellington… Yayoi Kusama: The Mirrored Years exhibition

-Let’s set the stage for those who aren’t familiar with Kusama and her work – the woman loves and continues to be heavily influenced by polka dots which she says are taken directly from her hallucinations as a child.
+And what a gallery it was – Yayoi Kusama had turned the City Gallery building into an exhibition itself.
+It set the stage for those of us who weren’t familiar with Kusama and her work – the woman loves and continues to be heavily influenced by polka dots which she says are taken directly from her hallucinations as a child.
 While she is now living by choice in a mental hospital in Tokyo, Kusama was in New York during the pop art era, reigned over by the likes of Andy Warhol, Mark Rothko and Barnett Newman.

 But she wasn’t popular by association.
 She was an artist in her own right.